Looking for romantic vineyards and wineries in South Australia? We share the best wineries in Adelaide Hills, so you can plan a trip asap.

 Celebrations aren’t complete without a bottle of wine.
 Having wine on the table symbolizes positivity and the promise of better days ahead brought about by achievements and hard work.

-Adelaide Hills is no doubt a wine country.
+Adelaide Hills is no doubt a wine country and should be on your Australia bucketlist.
 This is where all the good stuff that we drink during celebrations comes from.
 That’s why if you’re traveling to South Australia, don’t miss the chance of seeing how and where your favorite wines are stored.

 Best Wineries in Adelaide Hills

 If you’re the kind of wine lover who knows his or her wine, Petaluma & Crosser in Woodside is your best place on earth.
 They offer the most vintage and rare bottles of wine in all of Adelaide Hills, maybe in all of Australia.

 Their impressive range of limited edition premium wines includes Pinot Gris, Cabernet Sauvignon, Chardonnay, Merlot, and Shiraz.
 They also offer platters of local produce which are best enjoyed with a glass of wine and a stunning view of the Adelaide Hills landscape.

 Their cellar is certainly something that an experienced and knowledgeable wine drinker will appreciate.
 If you’re one of those very few people, then drive straight to Petaluma & Crosser’s cellar.

 For some reason, premium wines are often served in posh settings and luxurious events.
 But not here in Karrawatta in Meadows, where things are kept straightforward and just let the wine do much of the talking.

 There’s nothing really fancy in this family-run restaurant except their bottles of wine.
 But they offer the most intimate lunches and delish bites which might be more appealing to some wine lovers.
 While this may not be your usual go-to for an intimate dining experience, Karrawatta makes sure that every visit is worth your time and money spent.